Currently recruiting for 2023-24

 - Attend lecture series, journal clubs, and grand rounds, across a broad range of malignancies

-Moffitt Cancer Center is the only NCI- Designated Comprehensive Cancer based in Florida, a member of the National Comprehensive Cancer Network (NCCN), and is ranked number 11 on "America's Best Cancer Hospitals" in 2020 by U.S. News & World Report.
-The Department of Radiation Oncology includes 26 clinical radiation oncology faculty, 8 faculty physicists, a radiation oncology residency, radiation physics fellowship, and the department boasts one of the highest patient volumes in the country.
+Moffitt Cancer Center is the only NCI-Designated Comprehensive Cancer based in Florida and a member of the National Comprehensive Cancer Network (NCCN.)
+The Department of Radiation Oncology includes 27 clinical radiation oncology faculty, 10 faculty physicists, a radiation oncology residency and a medical physics residency.
+The department also boasts one of the highest patient volumes in the country.

 Number of Positions

 Applicants must have completed an accredited Radiation Oncology residency program.
-Foreign medical graduates are encouraged to apply, but must be ECFMG-certified.
+This program does not sponsor visas.